New Jersey vacation rental tax guide

 Due dates for local tax returns may be different from the state’s.
 We recommend contacting your local tax authority if you have any questions.

 I didn’t rent my property during this filing period.
-Am I still required to file a tax return for my short-term rental with the New Mexico Taxation and Revenue Department?
+Am I still required to file a tax return for my short-term rental with the New Jersey Taxation and Revenue Department?

 Are there penalties for filing taxes late?